blake-a-miller/README/README.md

 ### **The Presentation Layer**

 The presentation layer, also known as the syntax layer, is the second to last layer of the OSI model.
+At this point the data has gone through five layers and is at the doorstep, ready for delivery.
+Before the data package can moved forward, it must be converted into a standard that is compatible with the intended display method.
+It is at the presentation layer that this takes place.

 ### **The Application Layer**

+The application layer is the last layer of the OSI Model and is responsible for specifying the shared communications protocols and interface methods used by hosts in a communications network.
+To help understand the application layer I like to think of our event coordinator example.
+Much like the network layer, the application layer has to ensure flawless communication so that data transmissions can continue working properly.
+The key differences are that instead of trying and hoping for results, the application layer demands or dictates the protocols to be used in the data transmission.

 ---------------------------------